rancher/k3os/README.md

 ## Quick Start

 Download the ISO from the latest [release](https://github.com/rancher/k3os/releases) and run in VMware, VirtualBox, or KVM.
-The server will automatically start a single node kubernetes cluster.
+The server will automatically start a single node Kubernetes cluster.
 Log in with the user `rancher` and run `kubectl`.
 This is a "live install" running from the ISO media and changes will not persist after reboot.

-To copy k3os to local disk, after logging in as `rancher` run `sudo os-config`.
+To copy k3OS to local disk, after logging in as `rancher` run `sudo os-config`.
 Then remove the ISO from the virtual machine and reboot.

 Live install (boot from ISO) requires at least 1GB of RAM.
 Local install requires 512MB RAM.